KoBeWi/Godot-Project-Builds/README.md

 ![](Media/PluginStatus.png)

 It will tell you whether the plugin is installed or not, and if it needs update.
 If the plugin is not installed or outdated, you can click Install Project Builder Plugin to add the plugin to your project (you'll need to manually enable it in Project Settings).
-When the plugin is activated, it will add a new project setting to your project: `addons/project_builder/config_path`.
-By modifying this setting you can change the location of Project Builder's local config file (changing it will automatically move the file if it exists).

 The addon also adds a Project Builder submenu to Project -> Tools menu.
 From there you can run Project Builder or directly execute any of the registered routines.
 These options are also added to Command Palette under Project Builder category.